BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >Pinned to dusk and strung like wire
 >Tower the branches' fractal spires
 >
->Order drools from source up there
+>A brass bell drones with windy pull
->And mire trickles down to disarray
+>Dull reverberations chill the air
->Seeping into webs of waxen stare
+>Birdlings dream and spiders' drool
->The brass bell rings with each wind's sway
+>Seeps into webs of waxen stare
 >
->Never crack nor rust nor grime
+>Never a crack nor rust nor grime
->Hours, ages pierce without remark
+>Hours to ages pierce without remark
 >The lonesome architect's got time
 >To manufacture beauty in the dark
 >
 >These streaks will soon be printed on the dawn
->Their fractal spires linger on and on...
+>Where fractal spires linger on and on...

 *A cool, dry place* -- January 2023